MaikMichel/dockawex/README.md

 [![APEX Community](https://cdn.rawgit.com/Dani3lSun/apex-github-badges/78c5adbe/badges/apex-community-badge.svg)]() [![APEX Tool](https://cdn.rawgit.com/Dani3lSun/apex-github-badges/b7e95341/badges/apex-tool-badge.svg)]() [![APEX Built with Love](https://cdn.rawgit.com/Dani3lSun/apex-github-badges/7919f913/badges/apex-love-badge.svg)]()

-With DOCKAWEX you can easily create your local APEX development environment consisting of Oracle Database 18c XE, Tomcat with ORDS and an additional node proxy.
-Additionally you have the possibility to remotely build a container architecture for your APEX project via docker-machine and the included drivers.
-Here your containers will be additionally secured via Let's Encrypt and nginx and made known in the cloud.
+With DOCKAWEX you can easily create your local APEX development environment consisting of Oracle Database 21c XE and Tomcat with ORDS.
+Your containers will be additionally secured via Let's Encrypt and nginx if you prefer when running on a virtual instance (ec2 or oci or droplet and so on).

 ---